How to Organize Important Documents Simply and Safely

 - Vital Records and Identification

-Birth, marriage, and adoption certificates, for example, are frequently required when enrolling in school, collecting benefits, or applying for a passport.
-These are also frequently required documents for foreign travel, government transactions, and providing proof of citizenship.
+Birth, marriage, and adoption certificates are often required when enrolling in school, collecting benefits, or applying for a passport.
+These documents are essential for travel, government transactions, and proof of citizenship.
+Keep them in file folders or sealed envelopes stored inside fireproof safes or waterproof containers.

 - Wills and Deeds